 Originally published in the Fall 2000 issue of “The International Journal of Reality Therapy” (Vol.20,No.1,pp. 41-46) and reprinted here by kind permission of the editor.

 The author, Brian Lennon, is a Psychologist and Guidance Counsellor who worked in St. Oliver’s Community College, Drogheda, Ireland.
-He has been Director of the William Glasser Institute Ireland since 1987 and a senior faculty member of the William Glasser Institute since 1995.
+He was Director of the William Glasser Institute Ireland 1987-1997 and a senior faculty member of the William Glasser Institute since 1995.